-- Fixed income securities, that include investments in sovereign and corporate bonds, and collateralised securities; - Insurance exposures arising from the political and credit risk line of business; - · Reinsurance assets, where credit risk arises in relation to the reinsurance asset held; - · Other assets, including bank deposits; and - Insurance assets and receivables.
+- Fixed income securities, that include investments in sovereign and corporate bonds, and collateralised securities; - · Insurance exposures arising from the political and credit risk line of business; - Reinsurance assets, where credit risk arises in relation to the reinsurance asset held; - · Other assets, including bank deposits; and - Insurance assets and receivables.

-CIL has in place concentration limits and monitors its exposure to a single counterparty, or groups of related counterparties and industry segments.
+CIL has in place concentration limits and monitors its exposure to a single counterparty, or groups of related counterparties and subcategories of market risk (e.g. interest rate risk, equity risk, etc.).